egrigokhan/harvard-cs-283-fall-2021/README.md

 # harvard-cs-283-fall-2021
 Public repo for Harvard CS 283 (Fall 2021).

-# Assignments
+## Assignments
-### Currently released assignments can be found here.
+Currently released assignments can be found below.
+Once you open them in Google Colab, make sure to go to `File > Save a copy in Drive` to make sure that your edits are saved.

 | Assignment    | Released | Due     | Notebook                                                                                                        |
 |---------------|----------|---------|-----------------------------------------------------------------------------------------------------------------|